Ashoka University: Controversies

 In October 2016, a faculty member, Rajendran Narayanan, and two other employees resigned; it was alleged by the Faculty Council that they were asked to resign because they signed a petition on Kashmir, something the university denies.
 Narayanan believes he was targeted because he was also organising a Workers' Welfare Committee for all campus staff.

 In March 2021, two faculty members, Pratap Bhanu Mehta (formerly the VC of the university) and Arvind Subramanian, resigned within days of each other, alleging a curbing of academic freedom in the university.
 Mehta has been an open advocate of liberalism, speaking openly about the 'Death of liberalism' under the Narendra Modi Government.
 He resigned from Ashoka University in March 2021, when trustees Pramath Raj Sinha and Ashish Dhawan are said to have told him that his "intellectual interventions were something they could no longer protect."
-This was followed by protests from students and faculty, who alleged that Mehta's views on the Modi administration might have drawn pressure internally, leading him to resign.
-But the Vice Chancellor denied that.
+This was followed by protests from students and faculty, who alleged that Mehta's views on the Modi administration might have drawn pressure internally, leading him to resign, but the Vice Chancellor denied that.

 Sabyasachi Das paper controversy (2023)

-In August 2023, Assistant Professor Sabyasachi Das of the university's Economics Department resigned following the university's decision to formally announce that it was distancing itself from a controversial paper by Das.
+In August 2023, Assistant Professor Sabyasachi Das of the university's Economics Department resigned following the university's decision to formally announce that it was distancing itself from a controversial paper by Das, wherein he documents evidence consistent with electoral manipulation by the incumbent Bharatiya Janata Party during India's 2019 general election.
 His resignation was accepted after making extensive efforts to dissuade him.

 Ashoka University's Vice Chancellor, Somak Raychaudhury, was cited by The Times of India stating that the research by Professor Das was perceived as reflecting the university's official stance.
 Raychaudhury clarified that the paper had not undergone a complete critical review process and had not been published in any accredited academic journal.
 As reported by The Free Press Journal, the VC elucidated that Ashoka University grants its faculty members the autonomy to engage in teaching and research within their fields of interest.
 It was pointed out that while the university does not directly oversee or moderate the research pursuits of its faculty and students, this ethos of academic freedom was extended to Professor Das as well.
 The Vice Chancellor underscored that Ashoka University's rise in less than a decade is attributed to its unwavering dedication to both research and pedagogical excellence.

 Following his resignation, his colleague in the Economics Department, Professor Pulapre Balakrishnan, also resigned.
 The Economics Department and the Political Science Department came out with formal statements expressing their support for Das.
 These departments demanded that Das be reinstated.

 The Departments of English and Creative Writing called for Das' reinstatement.
 The Department of Sociology and Anthropology also expressed solidarity with Das.